-Similar to LMS systems and compatible with them, LXPs provide platforms which employers can use to deliver digital content libraries.
+Similar to LMS systems and compatible with them, LXPs provide platforms that employers can use to deliver digital content libraries.
 They allow employees to access online courses, videos, podcasts, articles and other content.
 Some content may come included, and trainers can add or select their own content.
 LXPs are distinguished by their use of artificial intelligence to provide recommendations for individual users based on their profile and history.
 Leading LXP tools include Bridge, 360Learning and Axonify.

-Video chat tools offer a useful way to deliver training which requires a visual demonstration.
+Video chat tools offer a useful way to deliver training that requires a visual demonstration.
 They can add a sense of personal presence when teaching, answering questions or providing feedback.
 Popular videoconferencing tools include Skype for Business, Microsoft Teams, Google Meet and Zoom.

 Microlearning apps are another useful tool for reskilling your workforce.
-Microlearning is an approach to training which distills information into small, bite-sized chunks which can be consumed over a mobile device in a short time.
+Microlearning is an approach to training that distills information into small, bite-sized chunks which can be consumed over a mobile device in a short time.

 Upskill Your Workers to Upgrade Your Business